Coderrs/kerb-sts/Readme.md

 The script leverages Kerberos and ADFS to avoid any need for the user to enter a AD domain password or provide AWS credentials.
 The script gracefully degrades as follows
-* If kerberod auth fails, we fallback to NTLM username/password prompt
+* If kerberos auth fails, we fallback to NTLM username/password prompt
 * The user may opt to Ctrl-C the script and initialized a kerberos session instead

-This script does not work if the user is not on a corporate network or VPN.
+This script does not work if the user is not on a corporate network or VPN when such conditions cause ADFS to not work or to prompt for 2FA.
-It would be highly desirable to support off network access via a SecurID prompt when required.
+It would be highly desirable to support off network access via a SecurID or other 2FA solutions when encountered.

 ## Installation
 * *Note: This script has not been tested on Linux*